DallanQ/dominion/QA.md

 > At the end of the game, do you count victory points in your deck and your hand and your discard pile?

-You count all victory points in your deck, hand, and discard pile
+You count all victory points in your deck, hand, and discard pile.

 > Is the Militia considered an "Attack" card, such that the Moat can be used to defend against it?

-Militia is considered an "Attack" card, so the Moat can indeed be used to defend against it
+Militia is considered an "Attack" card, so the Moat can indeed be used to defend against it.

 > How do Curse cards come into play?
 They're not used with the base set of ten cards, correct?